Bayreuth: Public parks and cemeteries

 In the town centre is the Court Garden (Hofgarten) of the New Palace.
 Near the Festival Hall is the Festival Park.
 On the southern edge of the town lie the Ecological-Botanical Garden of the University of Bayreuth.
 On the Königsallee, east of the town centre, is the relatively small Miedel Garden.

-The best known park in Bayreuth is that of the "Eremitage" (Hermitage) in the district of St. Johannis.
-With a total area of almost 50 hectares it is the largest park in Bayreuth.
+The best known park in Bayreuth is that of the Eremitage (Hermitage) in the district of St. Johannis.
+With a total area of almost 50 hectares, it is the largest park in Bayreuth.

 Bayreuth has been chosen to host the Bavarian Country Garden Show in 2016.
 For this reason another park called Wilhelminenaue was built on the Main water meadows between the Volksfestplatz and the A9 motorway.

 The oldest surviving cemetery is the Town Cemetery (Stadtfriedhof) with a large number of gravestones of famous people.
 On the southern edge of the town is the Southern Cemetery (Südfriedhof) and crematorium.
 The districts of St. Johannis and St. Georgen have their own cemeteries.
 On Nürnberger Straße, in the east of the town, is a Jewish cemetery.

 Sport

 Over 60 clubs offer just under one hundred sports.
 The most successful club in the town presently is the Bayreuth Air Sports Community with its gliding team: in 2002 and 2015 the pilots won the Federal Gliding League, and they also won the IGC-World League in 2015.
 The street hockey team of the Hurricans Bayreuth have been German runners-up three times (1998/2004/2006) and champions five times (1996/1997/2001/2005/2007).
-The basketball team of BBC Bayreuth plays in the Basketball Bundesliga (division 1), the HaSpo Bayreuth handball team, the footballers of SpVgg Bayreuth and the volleyball players of BSV Bayreuth each play in their respective Bavarian League.
+The basketball team of Medi Bayreuth plays in the Basketball Bundesliga (division 1), the HaSpo Bayreuth handball team, the footballers of SpVgg Bayreuth and the volleyball players of BSV Bayreuth each play in their respective Bavarian League.
 The ice hockey team, EHC Bayreuth, plays in the DEL2, the second highest ice hockey league in Germany.

 Bayreuth had its sporting heyday in the late 1980s and early 90s.
 The basketball team, Steiner Bayreuth, were twice German Cup winners (1987/1988 and 1988/1989) and in the 1988/1989 season they also won the German championship.
 The hockey team of Bayreuth's swimming club (SCC) was twice champions of Second Division South and also played for a year in the Hockey League.
 At the time that the table tennis team of Steiner Bayreuth was also first class (since 1983 2nd Division, in 1984/85, 1986/87 and 1987/88 1st Division, 1988 relegated and the team has played for many years in the 2nd Football Division.
 The table tennis players of the 1.
 Bayreuth FC played in the 1st Division from 1994 to 1997.

 In 1999 the World Glider Championships took place in Bayreuth.